unChaz/sci-fi-5e/srd/classes/warlock.md

 ##### Pact of the Chain

-You learn the *find familiar* spell and can cast it as a ritual.
-The spell doesn’t count against your number of spells known.
+You learn the *find familiar* tek skill and can cast it as a ritual.
+The tek skill doesn’t count against your number of tek skills known.

-When you cast the spell, you can choose one of the normal forms for your familiar or one of the following special forms: imp, pseudodragon, quasit, or sprite.
+When you cast the tek skill, you can choose one of the normal forms for your familiar or one of the following special forms: imp, pseudodragon, quasit, or sprite.

 Additionally, when you take the Attack action, you can forgo one of your own attacks to allow your familiar to make one attack of its own with its reaction.